aalcott14/Breathe-EZ/_PRESS-RELEASE.md

   > Describe the problem your product solves.

 ## Solution ##
-  Sniffles allows you to see which allergens will potentially be putting a damper on your day, allowing you to take measures to be more prepare.
+  Sniffles allows you to see which allergens will potentially be putting a damper on your day, allowing you to take measures to be more prepared.
   > Describe how your product elegantly solves the problem.

 ## Quote from You ##